 5. Management of Asbestos in School

-There has been a full Asbestos survey carried out at the school and follow up surveys during.
-All identified asbestos has been removed from the academy.
-We are not aware of any further asbestos within the Academy.
+There has been a full Asbestos survey carried out at the school and follow up surveys.
+Benedict Biscop CE Academy has a site map identifying asbestos zones as part of their Asbestos Management Plan.

 6. Violence & Aggression: Reporting Procedures